Antrikshy/nwjr/README.md

     nwjr -s /path/to/unpacked/folder

-The folder in this argument should be the uncompressed one that now contains the executables.
+The folder in this argument should be the one that now contains the executables.
 Once nwjr accepts the NW.js files, you are free to delete the folder.

 Usage
 -----